etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 After we connect to our EC2 Instance (via EC2 Connect) with our user, if we perform something like `aws iam list-users`, the CLI will prompt us to configure AWS to get our credentials.
 We can use `aws configure` to enter AWS Access Key ID and Secret Access Key but it is very bad practice.
 We can attach a Role to this instance (for example a Role with `IAMReadOnlyAccess` could allow us to run `aws iam list-users` without inputing credential again)

-## EC2 Instance Launch Types
+## EC2 Instance Purchasing Options

 EC2 Instances purchasing options:
 1. On-Demand Instances: short workload, predictabel pricing
 Sometimes we will need to use the serve for a long time and we can get some cost saving through:
-2. Reserved(**minimum 1 year**): 3 types
+2. Reserved (1 and 3 years):
 -> Reserved Instances: long workload (e.g. database)
 -> Convertible Reserved Instances: long workload with flexible instances
--> Scheduled Reserved Instances: example, every Thurs 3-6 pm
+3. Savings Plans (1 and 3 years): commitment to an amount of usage (in dollars) instead of instance type, long workload.
 3. Spot Instances: short workloads, cheap, can lose instances (less reliable)
 4. Dedicated Host: book an entire physical server, control instance placement
+5. Capacity Reservations: reserve capacity in a specific AZ for any duration

 Exam will ask you question and expect us to find the best of EC2 for various situations for cost saving or comply with some rules.

 **EC2 On Demand**:
 We pay for what we use:
--> Linux machine: billing per second, after the first minute
+-> Linux or Windows: billing per second, after the first minute
--> All other OS: billing per hour when instance is running
+-> All other OS: billing per hour
 Has the *highest* cost but no upfront payment
 No long-term commitment

 Recommended for **short-term** and **un-interrupted workloads**, where you cannot predict how the application will behave.

 **EC2 Reserved Instances**:
-Up to 75% discount compared to On-Demand.
+Up to 72% discount compared to On-Demand.
 Reservation period: 1 year = + discount | 3 years = +++ discount (ONLY 1 or 3 years, not any time in between)
-Purchasing options: no upfront | partial upfront = + discount | All upfront = ++ discount
+Purchasing options: no upfront = + discount | partial upfront = ++ discount | All upfront = +++ discount
 Reserve a specific instance type (t2.micro etc)
+To be more specific, you reserve a specific instance attributes (instance type, region, tenancy, OS)
+Reserved Instance's scope: Regional or Zonal (reserve capacity in an AZ)
 Recommended for steady-state usage applications (think database)
+You can buy and sell in the Reserved Instance Marketplace

 Convertible Reserved Instnace:
 -> can change the EC2 instance type (e.g. t2.large to c3.large)
+-> can also change the instance family, OS, scope and tenancy
--> up to 54% discount
+-> up to 66% discount

-Scheduled Reserved Instances
--> launch within specific time window you reserve
--> require a fraction of day / week / month
--> still commitment over 1 to 3 years
+**EC2 Savings Plans**
+Get a discount based on long-term usage (up to 72%, same as Reserved Instance)
+Commit to a certain type of usage (e.g. $10/hour for 1 or 3 years)
+Usage beyond EC2 Saving Plans is billed at the On-Demand price
+Locked to a specific instance family and AWS region (e.g. M5 in us-east-1)
+Flexible across:
+-> instance size (e.g. m5.xlarge, m5.2xlarge)
+-> OS
+-> Tenancy (Host, Dedicated, Default)

 **EC2 Spot Instances**:
 Provides the highest discount, can get up to 90% compared to On-Demand